ruffin--/khutzpa/README.md

 [Chutzpah](http://mmanela.github.io/chutzpah/) was/is a command-line wrapper for running Jasmine testing and [Blanket](https://github.com/alex-seville/blanket) test coverage tools for JavaScript projects.

-The good thing about Chutzpah is that it's a wrapper and it's insanely easy to set up even without knowledge of the tools it uses.
+The good thing about Chutzpah is that it's a wrapper and it's exceptionally easy to set up even without knowledge of the tools it uses.

 The bad thing about Chutzpah is that it's a wrapper and if the tools it's wrapped go stale, it's insanely difficult to update them.